openownership/register/README.markdown

   make sure to run this from the directory you ran the data dump in (it currently takes about 45 mins).
 Again this will prompt you for the password, which can be found in the heroku settings for the review app.
+- Once this has run, you can terminate the EC2 instance.

 Locally, once the restore has finished:
 - Sanitize the database by running: